Four Noble Truths: Dhammacakkappavattana Sutta

 According to Bronkhorst, this indicates that the four truths were later added to earlier descriptions of liberation by practicing the four dhyanas, which originally was thought to be sufficient for the destruction of the arsavas.
-Anderson, following Norman, also thinks that the four truths originally were not part of this sutta, and were later added in some versions.
-(Note: According to Cousins, Anderson misunderstands Norman in this respect, but does "not think that this misunderstanding of Norman's position critically affects Anderson's thesis.
+Anderson also thinks that the four truths originally were not part of this sutta, and were later added in some versions.
+(Note: Anderson follows Norman's analysis, but also other scholar's critiques.
+According to Cousins, Anderson misunderstands Norman in this respect, but does "not think that this misunderstanding of Norman's position critically affects Anderson's thesis.
 Even if these arguments do not prove that the four truths are definitely a later insertion in the Dhammacakkapavattana-sutta, it is certainly possible to take the position that the sutta itself is relatively late.")
+(Note: According to Analayo, comparative textual studies indicate that textual variations concern specific phrasing rather than the presence of the core teaching itself; Anālayo notes that while the Ekottarika Āgama omits the epithet “noble,” the underlying structure of the four truths remains consistently present.)

 According to Bronkhorst, the "twelve insights" are probably also a later addition, born out of unease with the substitution of the general term "prajna" for the more specific "four truths".

 Maha-parinibbana Sutta

 According to the Buddhist tradition, the Maha-parinibbana Sutta (Last Days of the Buddha, Digha Nikaya 16) was given near the end of the Buddha's life.
 This sutta "gives a good general idea of the Buddha's Teaching:"

 And the Blessed One addressed the bhikkhus, saying: "Bhikkhus, it is through not realizing, through not penetrating the Four Noble Truths that this long course of birth and death has been passed through and undergone by me as well as by you.
 What are these four?
 They are the noble truth of suffering; the noble truth of the origin of suffering; the noble truth of the cessation of suffering; and the noble truth of the way to the cessation of suffering.
 But now, bhikkhus, that these have been realized and penetrated, cut off is the craving for existence, destroyed is that which leads to renewed becoming, and there is no fresh becoming."

 Thus it was said by the Blessed One.
 And the Happy One, the Master, further said: